Explore a scene

 The reefs now appear as 3D cylinders.
 They are no longer hidden by the ground, and their elevation relative to the seafloor is more clearly communicated.
 Next, you'll change the visibility settings of the 3D Reefs group and the original Reefs group.
 Then, you'll update the slide to reflect the new visibility settings.

-- In the 3D Object pane, click Done.
-In the Configure Layer pane, click Done.
-In the Designer, drag the 3D Reefs group below the Reefs group.
+- Click Done twice.
+In the Layers pane, drag the 3D Reefs group below the Reefs group.

 Now, both the original Reefs group and the 3D Reefs group have the same visibility properties.
 You'll also rename the original Reefs group to more clearly differentiate it from the 3D Reefs group.